creditstretcher/handbook/how-we-work-remotely.md

 This section is about how we work remotely

-For the reasoning behind why we choose remote work please read: [Why Remote?](https://github.com/creditstretcher/handbook/blob/master/why-remote.md)
+For the reasoning behind why we choose remote work, please read: [Why Remote?](https://github.com/creditstretcher/handbook/blob/master/why-remote.md)

 ## Communication